greggelong/vanillaCanvas2/README.md

 # vanillaCanvas2

-playing with the 2d vanillia js canvas api
+playing with the 2d vanilla js canvas api

 following a great tutorial